Costa Maya and Mahahual with Kids: Mexicos Quieter Caribbean Coast

 - December to February: peak season, expect 20 percent more for hotels and restaurants

-Avoid August if you can, the heat and humidity peak then.
+Avoid August if you can.
+The heat and humidity peak then.
 Sargassum (seaweed) seasonally washes up April through September but Mahahual has less than Tulum or Playa del Carmen because of how the currents work.

 Where to Stay With Kids in Mahahual

 There are no big resorts.
-Just small family-run hotels, mostly along the Malecon.
+Just small family-run hotels, mostly along the Malecón.
 Some good picks:

-- Casa Carolina: classic small inn, real beach, walkable, around $120 to $180/night for a family room
+- Casa Carolina: classic small inn, real beach, walkable, around $120-$180/night for a family room

-- Hotel Casitas Kinsol: family-friendly bungalows, pool, walkable to the Malecon, mid-range
+- Hotel Casitas Kinsol: family-friendly bungalows, pool, walkable to the Malecón, mid-range

 - Mayan Beach Garden: 20 minutes north, more secluded, multiple-bedroom villas, includes breakfast